AKIRAof1988/British-Airways/README.md

 Siddhant Ganvir
 Contact Information: sganvir204@gmail.com

-The PowerPoint summarizing the findings is included as
+The PowerPoint summarizing the findings is included as Customer Bookings